MRoiban/obsidian-better-command-palette/README.md

 ### Pinned Commands
 Commands that have been pinned in the default `Command Palette` will be pinned here as well.

+### Quick Link Creation
+Better Command Palette allows you to quickly create links from selected text.
+Select any text in your note, press `cmd+shift+l` (configurable in settings), and a file search modal will open.
+Choose a target file and a link will be created in the format `[[target-file|selected-text]]`.

+**Features:**
+- **Identical UI**: Uses the exact same interface as the file search modal
+- **Smart Search**: Uses enhanced file search when available, falls back to fuzzy search
+- **Recent Files**: Shows recently accessed files first when no query is entered
+- **New File Creation**: Press `ctrl+enter` to create a new file and link to it
+- **Unresolved Links**: Create unresolved links for files that don't exist yet
+- **Customizable**: Enable/disable, change hotkey, and toggle auto-close behavior
+- **File Type Icons**: Visual indicators for different file types
+- **Path Intelligence**: Shows folder structure for better file identification

 ### File Opening
 Better Command Palette allows you to open files from the same input without needing to run a command or press `cmd+o first`.
 Once the palette is open just type `/` (This can be changed in the settings) and you will be searching files to open.
 Press `enter` to open the file.